 Thank you, Ingo, for the tour on the bike and the beautiful pictures that were taken.

 Many thanks to man and friend for the text and the pictures.
-What does it look like: are you already champing at the bit to retrace the tour?
-Or are you indulging in memories because you already know it?
+What about you: are you already champing at the bit to retrace the tour?
+Or are you indulging in memories because you already did it?
 Share your experiences on the mountain!